team113/messenger/android/fastlane/metadata/android/en-US/changelogs/default.txt

-- Redesigned context panel for switching statuses over profile button.
+- Redesigned messages selection in chat.
 - Bug fixes and performance improvements.